 Key investments include the Arun Valley Improvement Project which has seen £22m invested over summer 2021 to improve track and signalling, stabilise earthworks and refurbish stations and structures on the lines from Arundel to Crawley and from Horsham to Dorking.

-We have completed work to improve reliability at the southern end of the Brighton Main Line, between Three Bridges, Brighton and Lewes, will continue over 9-days and several weekends in early 2022.
-We’ll use the time to deliver over £15m of investment to improve reliability for passengers.
+We have completed work to improve reliability at the southern end of the Brighton Main Line, between Three Bridges, Brighton and Lewes.

 The signalling and track, at key junctions, on the lines into London Victoria is being replaced as part of the four-year Victoria Resignalling programme

-Gatwick Airport station is being rebuilt with double the space for passengers.
-The investment will improve accessibility for all passengers, support a more reliable train service and provide a gateway station that befits the country’s second busiest airport.
+Gatwick Airport station has been revamped and now has double the space for passengers and a new second concourse that takes passengers arriving by train directly into the Airport’s South Terminal.
+The investment has improved accessibility for all passengers, supports a more reliable train service and provides a gateway station that befits the country’s second busiest airport.